dragon2snow/NestopiaPlus/readme.txt

 -launcher search files unf            : <yes,no>
 -launcher search files zip            : <yes,no>
 -launcher search no dublicate files   : <yes,no>
+-netplay in fullscreen                : <yes,no>
+-netplay use database names           : <yes,no>
 -preferences allow multiple instances : <yes,no>
 -preferences auto priority control    : <yes,no>
 -preferences confirm exit             : <yes,no>